-In fall 2013 St. Johners will support homeless families lodged at First UU the weeks of August 4, October 13 and December 15.
+In fall 2013 St. Johners supported homeless families lodged at First UU the weeks of August 4, October 13 and December 15.

 For this, the fourth annual St. John’s participation in the People Working Cooperatively (PWC) Fall ‘Prepare Affair’ on Saturday, November 10th, we worked at two homes, one in the Paddock Hills area and the second in ‘upper’ Over-the-Rhine.
 St. John’s crew members were: Jim Decker (crew leader), Frances May Brooks, Devin Baker, Victor Villacis, Tristan Linck and Jennifer Linck.

 November 11 Lecture: Alice Skirtz on ECONOCIDE: ELIMINATION OF THE URBAN POOR

 DISASTER RELIEF PLATE COLLECTION 11/25